Restored: A Guided Pathway Toward Healing and Renewal

 • You are seeking crisis intervention, therapy, or legal guidance rather than formation

-• This program is designed for those who are willing to engage honestly and patiently, allowing restoration to unfold through intentional formation over time.
+This pathway is designed for those who are willing to engage honestly and patiently, allowing restoration to unfold through intentional formation over time.

-The needs of the one who has been betrayed are distinct and deserving of care in their own right.
-For this reason, a separate formation pathway is available for betrayed spouses, designed to honor their experience, healing, and discernment process.
+At the same time, the needs of the one who has been betrayed are distinct and deserving of care in their own right.
+For this reason, a separate formation pathway is available for betrayed spouses—designed to support their healing, clarity, and discernment process.

 This process requires intention, honesty, and consistency.
 Participants are invited to engage fully—showing up weekly, completing restorative work between sessions, and remaining open to reflection, accountability, and growth.